-These inspiring tales of courage and strength kick off the St. Jude Thanks and Giving campaign.
+These inspiring tales of courage and strength kick off St. Jude Thanks and Giving 2021.
 Created in 2004 by Marlo, Terre and Tony Thomas — children of St. Jude founder Danny Thomas — the St. Jude Thanks and Giving campaign has grown into an annual holiday tradition, thanks to tremendous public support.

 Or catch up on TODAY Show video segments of the stories you may have missed below.
 Please watch, enjoy and share today.

 Join St. Jude patient Jackson and Hayley Arceneaux, who, before her Inspiration4 mission to space, was his Physician Assistant, and before that a cancer survivor and St. Jude patient herself.
 Hear Kerry Sanders interview the pair as they visit Space X and the Kennedy Space Center Museum.

 While on a Caribbean cruise with her family, Aubree was having very bad headaches.
 In Mexico, an MRI showed that she needed emergency surgery and a shunt to relieve pressure on her brain.
 Aubree was medevacked back home to Mississippi then arrived at St. Jude shortly before the pandemic for treatment.

 When Maelin-Kate’s parents, Paul and Megan, brought her home from China after adopting her in 2017, they knew she had medical needs.
 One leg was shorter than the other — hip dysplasia, it turned out.
 Maelin-Kate was scheduled for orthopedic surgery within weeks of her adoption.
 That’s how her Fanconi anemia came to light.

 "She makes everybody smile every day because she loves everything about life," notes Maelin-Kate's mom.

 Thursday, Nov.
 25

 NBC's Harry Smith interviews St. Jude patient Emily